-When your teenager says that they are bored this summer, suggest that they start looking for scholarships for college.
-Scholarships are free money and do not have to be repaid, unlike a loan.
-While your student has down time, it’s a great opportunity to start searching for those free funds that can support their higher education without any cost for your family.
-Scholarships can help to stretch those education savings in your Ohio’s 529 Plan account as far as possible.
+When your high school student inevitably says that they are bored this summer, that’s your cue to encourage them to start their scholarship search.
+Scholarships are free money for their higher education.
+Just as importantly, scholarships do not have to be repaid, unlike student loans.
+So, when your student has down time this summer, it’s a great opportunity to look those free funds that can support their education without any cost for your family.
+Scholarships can help to stretch those education savings in your Ohio’s 529 Plan, CollegeAdvantage, account as far as possible.

-According to the 2021 “How America Pays For College” study by Sallie Mae, families are using scholarships to pay for up to 16% of higher education expenses.
-Additionally, over 56% of families are using scholarships to cover costs at the higher education institutions.
-These numbers shows how scholarships can be a critical part of your game plan to cover your child’s college costs.
+According to the 2022 “How America Pays For College” study by Sallie Mae, families are using scholarships and grants to pay for up to 26% of educational expenses.
+In 2022, 60% of families are using scholarships to cover costs at their institutions of higher education.
+In fact, 48% of families continue to search for scholarships throughout the school year to help cover college costs.
+The numbers show how scholarships can be a critical part of your game plan to cover your child’s education after high school.

 Why start the scholarship search early

-It’s important to start early as some scholarships may have deadlines a year out from when the dollars are released.
-So if your student would like to earn these scholarships to cover their higher education costs for freshman year, then they will need to fill out the application the summer before their senior year of high school.
+Why is it important for your student to start their scholarship search at least a year before they start their higher education?
+Some scholarships may have deadlines that are at least a year out from when these free funds will be released for their higher education.
+So, if your student would like to compete for these scholarships to use their freshman year, they may need to fill out the application the summer prior to their senior year of high school.

-And even if your student is heading off to college this fall, it’s never too late to try to earn some scholarships this summer to be used this or the following school year.
+And even if your child is heading off to college this fall, there’s still time to earn scholarship money this summer, to use for college expenses in this, or the following, school year.

 Before starting the scholarship search

 What is your student passionate about?
-This could lead to volunteering opportunities to add to their scholarship applications and may even inspire the field they will want to study for their post-secondary education.
-Are there any extracurricular academic clubs that they have joined and any sports in which they participate?
+This could lead to volunteering opportunities to add to their scholarship applications and may even inspire their choice of what to study for their education after high school.
+Are there any clubs they participate in after school or are they part of a sports team?
 Do they work a part-time job to add to their college savings?
-Not only do these activities show off your student’s skills but also shows that they enjoy challenges and have good time management.
+These activities not only show off your student’s academic abilities, they show that your student can balance responsibilities and have good time management skills.

-Organizations with which your child might volunteer or participate in athletically or academically, may offer specialized grants for individuals who have served with them.
+Organizations your child participates in athletically, academically or socially may also offer specialized scholarships for individuals who have served with the organization.

 How to get going on the scholarship search

 It can be hard to know where to start.
-You can learn more by visiting the Federal Student Aid, an office of the U.S. Department of Education.
+The first website to visit is the Federal Student Aid, an office of the U.S. Department of Education.
 This is the federal agency for which you will fill out the Free Application of Federal Student Aid (FAFSA) to determine how much federal financial aid your student will receive.
-The agency offer guidance on scholarships, including what other sources to tap for more information, including the free scholarship search tool from the U.S. Department of Labor.
+The agency also offer guidance on scholarships and Pell Grants, including what sources to tap for more information, including the free scholarship search tool from the U.S. Department of Labor.

-An appointment with the high school counselor may be a good second stop.
+An appointment with your student’s high school counselor would be a good second stop.
 They have access to many resources and scholarship tools to point you and your student in the right direction.
-The counselors also can offer guidance on scholarship essays, and help your student prepare for the scholarship interview process.
-They can also assist your student on deciding which teachers to ask for recommendation letters to strengthen their applications.
+Counselors also can offer guidance on scholarship essays, and help your child prepare for the scholarship interview process.
+They can also assist your student in identifying teachers to ask for recommendation letters to strengthen their applications.

 FinAid also created a list for the more unusual scholarships that are available.

-If your child is still a few years away from heading off to their higher education, make sure to write down the names of the scholarships that you might want to apply for at a later time, or use the list functionality that some scholarship search sites offer.
+If your child is still has a couple years of high school, make sure to write down the names of the scholarships that they may want to apply for at a later time, or use the list functionality that some scholarship search sites offer.

-Also, be sure to apply for scholarships with smaller monetary amount.
-If your student earns a few of them, their scholarship total will grow.
-There also can be fewer applicants for these rewards so your student’s application can better stand out from the crowd.
+Be sure to apply for small dollar scholarships.
+If your student earns several of these, their scholarship total will grow.
+There may also be fewer applicants for these scholarships so your student’s application may stand out in a smaller crowd.

-Remember, you should not have to pay to apply for a scholarship.
-If an organization ask for a fee or credit card number, do not share that information with them and search elsewhere.
+Remember, you should not have to pay a fee to apply for a scholarship.
+If an organization ask for a fee or credit card number, do not share that information with them and continue your scholarship search elsewhere.

 Save with Ohio’s 529 Plan